-The Southwestern edge of Mummy Mountain forms a sheer cliff over 1,000ft in height on 3 sides and that cliff is referred to as Mummy’s Toe.
-Mummy’s Toe, though unknown by most hikers in the Mt.
+The Southwestern edge of Mummy Mountain forms a sheer cliff over 1,000ft in height on 3 sides and that cliff is referred to as Mummy Mountain Toe.
+Mummy Mountain Toe, though unknown by many hikers in the Mt.
 Charleston Wilderness, is a awesome destination hike in itself.
 Like the bow of a ship the 270 degree view to the South, East and North is unmatched.
 To the South one can see most of upper Kyle Canyon from Harris Mountain to Griffith Peak, along the South Ridge of Kyle Canyon to Charleston Peak then around to Lee Peak and of course the Southwestern edge of Mummy Mountain to the 11,500ft summit.
 To the East there are views of La Madre and El Padre Mountains, the Las Vegas Strip, the Northern Las Vegas Valley, Gass Peak and the Sheep Range.
 To the North there is a long view up the I-95 Corridor.
-Closer in there is the Mt.
-Charleston Observatory, Fletcher Peak and even the North Loop Trailhead parking lot where your car is likely parked.
+Closer in there is the Las Vegas Air Force Radar Station, Fletcher Peak and even the North Loop Trailhead parking lot where your car is likely parked.
 One can look down into Charleston Village, Cathedral Rock and Cockscomb Ridge.
-In short, from the summit of Mummy Mountain’s Toe one can see most of the entire Mt.
+In short, from the summit of Mummy Mountain Toe one can see most of the entire Mt.
 Charleston Wilderness.

 This adventure begins at the North Loop Trailhead and follows the route taken to Mummy’s Knees until splitting off to the left just after the brief, tame class 3 climbing section.
 As we’ve described the lower part of this route to this point on the Mummy Mountain Knees page of this site, we’ll begin here at the top of the class 3 climbing section about 1/4th mile above Mummy Springs.

-A very amazing alternate route that takes in both Mummy Mountain’s Knees and Toe is to continue straight upward from the top of the class 3 climbing section and on to Mummy Mountain’s Knees.
-At the Knees you can take a left and travel the spectacular Bristlecone Pine granite cliff summit from Mummy Mountain’s Knees to Mummy Mountain’s Toe.
-The rugged cliffs, granite rock formations and views of Kyle Canyon and the stretch from Griffith Peak to Charleston Peak are matchless.
-You’ll need to descend the ridge to the left in a few places to continue, but it all connects, finally arriving at Mummy Mountain’s Toe.
+A very amazing alternate route that takes in both Mummy Mountain’s Knees and Mummy Mountain Toe is to continue straight upward from the top of the class 3 climbing section and on to Mummy Mountain’s Knees.
+At the Knees you can take a left and travel the spectacular Bristlecone Pine limestone cliff summit from Mummy Mountain’s Knees to Mummy Mountain Toe.
+The rugged cliffs, limestone rock formations and views of Kyle Canyon and the stretch from Griffith Peak to Charleston Peak are matchless.
+You’ll need to descend the ridge to the left in a few places to continue, but it all connects, finally arriving at Mummy Mountain Toe.

 You can then return along the more established route described above, descending the switchbacks and skirting the top of the lower cliffs until arriving at the class 3 climbing section.
 Take a right and descend that section continuing down to Mummy Springs, Raintree and the North Loop Trailhead.